The Truth About Spring: Plot

-Spring lives with her father, Tommy Tyler, aboard a run-down sail boat in the Florida Keys.
+Spring lives with her father, Tommy Tyler, aboard a run-down sailboat in the Florida Keys.
 She has lived a simple, carefree, and isolated life.
 She has never felt desire or love until William Ashton joins them for a zany adventure involving buried treasure.
 Ashton, who is from a wealthy Philadelphia family and graduated from Harvard Law School, comes aboard the Sarah Tyler for some fishing.
 Instead, he becomes involved in a modern-day pirate adventure.
 He falls in love with Spring and envies her simple and honest lifestyle.
 Spring initially dislikes Ashton – a variation of Pride and Prejudice where boy meets girl and girl hates boy.
 By the end of the film, no treasure is found but Spring realizes she loves Ashton.
 Against all sense of propriety, he asks her to marry him.
 Spring initially resists, concerned over how her father would manage without her, but Tommy insists she go with him, telling her he wants grandchildren.